Spain's short-term borrowing costs jump at auction

 BAILOUT

-"(That Spain will need additional aid) is not a foregone conclusion, but lacking policy responses, I don't see any alternative.
-But, if you go for a full-fledged bailout, they (other European countries) very quickly run out of resources," economist at Barclay's Capital Antonio Garcia Pascual said.

-"If there are not sufficient funds, then what happens?
-A euro zone breakup?
-It's a possibility and the risk of it happening has increased."

-Spain entered its second recession since 2009 in the first quarter and most economists expect the economy to continue to shrink into next year at least.
+Spain entered its second recession since 2009 in the first quarter, and while it has barely grown at all since the property bubble burst in early 2009, most economists expect the economy to continue to shrink into next year at least.

 Unemployment is over 24 percent, more than half all young Spaniards are out of work and deep spending cuts to tame one of the euro zone's largest public deficits are expected to prolong the downturn as investment plummets.